Jonathan2251/lbd/_sources/backendstructure.txt

   the instruction has a fixed or a variable stack frame, either the stack pointer
   %a10 or the frame pointer %a14 is used as the base register.
   The offset is computed accordingly.
-  :num:`Figure #backendstructure-f10` demonstrates for both cases how a stack slot is addressed.
+  :numref:`backendstructure-f10` demonstrates for both cases how a stack slot is addressed.

 If the addressing mode of the affected instruction cannot handle the address